-Staging and grading for non-Hodgkin lymphoma
+Staging and grading for lymphoma

-Tests help show how far non-Hodgkin lymphoma has spread.
+Tests help show how far lymphoma has spread.
 This process is called staging and it helps your health care team recommend the best treatment for you.

 Learn more about: